RadicalZephyr/radicalzephyr.github.io/source/_posts/2015-05-06-testing-and-the-structures-of-learning-environments.md

 One interesting thought I've had recently is an analogy between the structure of these various learning environments and software testing.
+I think that the Recurse Center is much like the undisciplined hacking on a pet project.
+There may be tests, but they are impromptu and somewhat haphazard.
+More projected onto the structure of the code after completion than designed into it from the beginning.
+You can get a lot done in this fashion, but it's also easy to get lost in the weeds (though this is largely the point as far as many RC'ers are concerned).

+A university degree program is then more like poorly executed TDD.
+The tests are written first - mostly.
+But they are written with a mind to *how* the task will be accomplished and are tightly, almost inextricably, coupled to the implementation.
+They define a rigid but currently stable and verified system.
+But woe betide the person who tries to change anything, because much of the code and all of the tests will break.

+8th Light then is TDD done well.
+The tests are written first and they specify the behavior of the system, not the implementation.
+The desired goal is achieved through (rapid) iteration and feedback.